pirsch-analytics/docs/docs/api-sdks/api.md

 If you wish, you can disable the bot filters.
 However, we do not recommend this.
 If you are tracking an application in a well-controlled environment though, you might be able to prevent some false positives by setting the option to `true`.

 It's possible to send multiple requests at once.
-If you use the batch endpoint, make sure the updates are in order or they throw off your statistics.
 This works well for sites that run on a single server where you can buffer requests.

 `POST https://api.pirsch.io/api/v1/session/batch`